-The detailed design for a laboratory scale apparatus has been completed.
-A high voltage power supply, a high pressure blower, and an oxygen level meter have been selected for use in the apparatus.
-Copies of specification sheets for each of these items are presented as an Appendix.
+The detailed design for a laboratory scale apparatus was completed and reported [29].

 Details for construsction of the apparatus are presented as a sketch in Figure 7.
-The use of plexiglas as the fabricating material will allow flow visualization studies to be made as well as providing for insulation for the high voltage plates.
+The use of plexiglas as the fabricating material allows flow visualization studies to be made as well as providing for insulation for the high voltage plates.

 A sketch of the complete assembly is presented as Figure 8.
-The oxygen level meter will be installed in the test section plenum so as to provide warning if the oxygen level should rise above about 5 percent.
-This should prevent any explosions in the apparatus due to arcing of the changed plates.
+The oxygen level meter was installed in the test section plenum so as to provide warning if the oxygen level should rise above about 5 percent.
+This should prevent any explosions in the apparatus due to arcing of the charged plates.
 The breakdown voltage gradient is approximately 19 kvdc per inch in air.
-The closest that the changed plates come together is 4 inches.
+The closest that the charged plates come together is 4 inches.